III. B North - East Region

 sector III.
 B - 1. d

-From the city center, you have to head to Danube River, it is easy, simply turn to right and you will see the place on the photo - just before Hotel Riga.
+From the city center, you will be heading towards the Danube River.
+It will not be difficult.
+Simply turn to the right and you will see the place on the photo - just before Hotel Riga.

-Many years ago I lived for an year in Ruse, I used to stay just here seeing the sun going down . . . forgotten emotions are coming in my mind looking this place and writing about this town . . .
+Many years ago I lived for a year in Ruse, I used to enjoy watching the sun going down . . .
+Forgotten emotions are coming up as I look at this place and write about this town . . .

-Soon you will leave Ruse.
-After a hill you will reach Basarbovo, pedalling up the next hill you will be high on the right riverside (Rusenski Lom River) - my camp place.
+Upon leaving Ruse you will traverse a hill and will reach Basarbovo.
+Pedling up the next hill, you will experience a grade on the right riverside (Rusenski Lom River) - my camp place.

-The entering in Ruse from south to north is not a problem.
-Simply do not go up on the bridge of road E85 when you see it.
+Entering Ruse from the south to the north is not a problem.
+Simply do not enter the bridge of road E85.
 Enter in the Industrial zone and follow my line, or take "Struma" Str.

 Sector III.
 B - 2